SoyAbejo/Emotion-Detection-Model/README.md

 Users will input text prompts into the system, which will then analyze the text and return the detected emotion.
 This can be used in real-time applications where understanding user sentiment is critical.

+**Note:** The current model is designed to work with English text only, as the dataset used contains texts in English.

 ## Data sources and AI methods